 - November 3: Near the village of Vovousa Greek Evzone regiments trap the III Alpini Division and take 5,000 prisoners.

-- November 22: Greek troops take Koritsa, defeating Mussolini’s prize unit-the fully mechanised IX Army.
+- November 22: Greek troops take Koritsa, defeating Mussolini’s prize unit-the fully mechanized IX Army.

-- December 4: Greek forces capture the vital Albanian port of Sarande.
+- December 4: Greek forces capture the vital Albanian port of (Saint) Sarande.

 - December 6: Marshal Badoglio, Italian Supreme Commander resigns.